-The multi-service gateway ReliaGATE 50-21 achieves Verizon Wireless Open Development Certification.
-With this certification, it will enable Machine-to-Machine (M2M) services and the Internet of Things (IoT) on the Verizon Wireless data network.
-The Verizon Wireless' Open Development Initiative (ODI) is a program designed to allow and encourage the development community to create new products, applications and services beyond what Verizon Wireless offers in its portfolio and bring these to the marketplace on the Verizon Wireless network.
+The ReliaGATE 50-21 multi-service gateway achieves Verizon Wireless Wireless Open Development certification with which it will be able to guarantee M2M (machine-to-machine) services and the Internet of Things (IoT) technology on the Verizon Wireless data network.
+The Verizon Wireless' Open Development Initiative (ODI) is the company's program designed to allow and encourage the development community to create new products, applications and services beyond what Verizon Wireless offers in its portfolio and bring these to the marketplace on the Verizon Wireless network.